-Asians in general can be too shy especially towards foreigners.
+Asians, in general, can be too shy especially towards foreigners.
 I’m actually used to be one of them.
 That was before I left my home country, let myself go and opened my mind to see a different way of life.
 I can still be a bit shy sometimes (apparently intrinsic), but I’m actually more confident now and more interested to mingle with people from other countries.
-Not only you can share the same interests and hobbies, but also you can get a glimpse on their different cultures and perspectives.
+Not only you can share the same interests and hobbies, but also you can get a glimpse of their different cultures and perspectives.

 8. Bayanihan is alive and kicking.

-The word bayanihan is a Filipino word derived from the word bayan meaning town or nation.
-It literally means “being a bayan,” thus referring to a spirit of communal unity and cooperation, accomplishing tasks which are usually difficult when done alone.
+The word Bayanihan is a Filipino word derived from the word bayan meaning town or nation.
+It literally means “being a bayan,” thus referring to a spirit of communal unity and cooperation, accomplishing tasks that are usually difficult when done alone.

 Bayanihan (1961-62) by National Artist Carlos “Botong” V. Francisco